ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/03-Logistic-Regression.md

 # Examples of Logistic Regression
 1. Finance Company want sto know whether a customer will default or not
 2. Predicting an email is spam or not
-3. Cateogrizing email into promotional, personal and official
+3. Categorizing email into promotional, personal and official

 # Binary classification
 1. Two possible outputs